jbox-web/ajax-datatables-rails/doc/migrate.md

 This way, you can still use `def_delegators` in your datatables [as in the documentation](https://github.com/jbox-web/ajax-datatables-rails#using-view-helpers).

 Note that the recommanded way is to use [Draper gem](https://github.com/drapergem/draper) to separate filtering logic from view/presentation logic [as in the documentation](https://github.com/jbox-web/ajax-datatables-rails#using-view-decorators).

+## To migrate from `v0.3.x` to `v0.4.x`

+The *v0.4* version is a **major break** from *v0.3*.

+The core has been rewriten to remove dependency on [Kaminari](https://github.com/kaminari/kaminari) or [WillPaginate](https://github.com/mislav/will_paginate).

+It also brings a new (more natural) way of defining columns, based on hash definitions (and not arrays) and add some filtering options for column search.

+To migrate on the v0.4 you'll need to :

+* update your DataTables classes to remove all the `extend` directives
+* switch to hash definitions of `view_columns`
+* update your views to declare your columns bindings ([See here](https://github.com/jbox-web/ajax-datatables-rails#5-wire-up-the-javascript))